5 steps to get started for admins

 - Billing: Confirm how much you’ll be paying each month according to the number of people in your account

 Step 3.
-Manage content or social posts for your brand
+Manage content or social posts for your workspace

 All your content is displayed in the calendar or as columns in the list view, making it easy for everyone on your team to manage content and be on the same page.